AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/pegaCDH.md

 Before you can use this destination to export data out of Adobe Experience Platform, make sure you complete the following prerequisites in Pega Customer Decision Hub:

 * Configure the Adobe Segment Membership Component in your Pega Customer Decision Hub instance.
-* Configure OAuth 2.0 Client Registration using Client Credentials grant type in your Pega Customer Decision Hub instance.
+* Configure OAuth 2.0 [Client Registration using Client Credentials] https://docs.pega.com/security/87/creating-and-configuring-oauth-20-client-registration grant type in your Pega Customer Decision Hub instance.
-* Configure real-time processing of Adobe Segment Membership data flow to run in your Pega Customer Decision Hub instance.
+* Configure [real-time run data flow] https://docs.pega.com/decision-management/87/creating-real-time-run-data-flow  for  Adobe Segment Membership data flow in your Pega Customer Decision Hub instance.

 ## Supported identities {#supported-identities}